kevinpalm/red_hat_customers/report.md

 2. **Feature preparation** - I'll format the data in an appropriate manner for my final model.
 Exactly how I go about this will be hugely reliant on the EDA step, as how I condition features and which algorithm I intend to use will be dependant on what I've learned so far.
+Because of the relatively large size of this data set, I will likely need to use some method of dimensionality reduction, such as PCA.
 3. **Early Modelling** - I'll create a model that outputs predictions, using a subset of the training set so that I can use classification metrics on the leftover training data.
+At this point my top two expected algorithms that I might use to address this problem are linear SVMs or gradient boosting.
 I'll use the metric scores to tune my model.
 4. **Model** - I'll apply my model testing data which outputs a predictions file in the correct format for submission to kaggle.com, and submit the entry.